wanghaisheng/responsive-landing-page-starter/content/blog/en/styling-web-components.md

 Pretty awesome, right?

-## And now... the Client SDK UI Web Components
+## And Now...
+The Client SDK UI Web Components

 With the introduction of CSS custom properties and ::part, let's take a look at the Client SDK UI Web Components and how to style them one at a time.